-Spencer is the author of five books including The Server, listed for the William Hill Sports Book of the Year Award in 2003.
+Spencer is the author of six books including The Server, listed for the William Hill Sports Book of the Year Award in 2003.

 The Train Kept A-Rollin': How The Train Song Changed The Face of Popular Music